stablekernel/aqueduct/source/docs/cli/document.md

 aqueduct document > swagger.json
 ```

-The file `config.src.yaml` must exists in your project directory so that the application can be initialized in 'test' mode for the documentation to be generated.
+The file `config.src.yaml` must exist in your project directory so that the application can be initialized in 'test' mode for the documentation to be generated.